inikep/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/locks.rst

 ``lock-ddl-per-table`` Option Improvements
 ===========================================

-|MySQL| 5.7 has made improvements to bulk loading, one of these improvements
-is the ability to disable redo logging, which increased the speed of ADD INDEX operations.

 To block DDL statements on an instance, Percona Server implemented LOCK TABLES FOR BACKUP. |Percona XtraBackup| uses this lock for the duration of the backup.
 This lock does not affect DML statements.